adgalad/Epilog/README.md

 The operators `bnot`, `div`, `rem`, `bsl`, `bsr`, `band`, `bxor` and `bor` only work between integers, and return integers.

-The operator `length` takes an array of any type and returns its length, an integer.

 The operator `|` only works between integers and returns a boolean.